mikelevins/bard/0.4/doc/bard.md

 #### Symbols

+Most Bard values are self-evaluating, but not all.

-A symbol is a value represents a name.
-Here are a few examples:
+A symbol, for example, is a value represents a name.
+A name of what?
+Of a **variable**.

+The following values are symbols:

     x
     *
     Fred
     ALongerSymbol

-Symbols are not self-evaluating.
 When you type a symbol at the Bard prompt, Bard treats it as a reference to a **variable**.
 A **variable** is a name that is bound to a value.
+When evaluating a variable name, Bard finds the variable asociated with the name and returns the value it's bound to:

     bard> *bard-version*
     (0 4 0)

-When we type `*bard-version*` at the prompt, Bard recognizes it as a symbol and looks up the value of the variable with that name.
-In this case the value is the version on the Bard system, which is a List of numbers.

 You can define your own variables: